th-koeln-intia/ip-sprachassistent-team4/docs/pages/knowledge/checklist.md

   This error appears when the model for deepepeech and snips is missing.

 # 2. Check train function
-Open rhasspy GUI `<ip of your raspberry pi>:12101` and click train. there is a setup sentences.ini it should work.
+Open Rhasspy GUI `<ip of your Raspberry Pi>:12101` and click train. there is a setup sentences.ini it should work.
 After near 60 seconds this message with a different time should appear: `Training completed in 59.34 second(s)` When you got an error please open with `journalctl` the log of deepspeech and snips and train again to search for an error.
 Maybe there is an syntax error in sentence.ini or a model is missing.